Setting Java Development Kit (JDK) Environment Variables

 Above: View of New System Variable dialog box.

-Step 6: Go to the Path variable in the System variables section and click the Edit button.
+Step 6: Click the Edit button to the Path variable in the System variables section.

 Step 7: Click the New button and type %JAVA_HOME%\bin in the row at the bottom of the list.